shantanugoel/clearfeed-for-x/docs/PLAN.md

         *   Set up database schema.
         *   Decide on an authentication/authorization mechanism.
     *   **Background SW:**
-        *   Modify the logic that saves data locally (from Phase 3) to *also* send data to the backend *if* external submission is enabled and configured.
+        *   Modify the logic that saves data locally (from Phase 3) or processes actions to *also* send data to the backend *if* external submission is enabled and configured.
         *   Use the existing setting for submission (enabled/disabled, auto/manual).
         *   Implement `fetch` logic for the external API.
         *   Handle `SUBMIT_DATA_MANUAL` messages (if manual mode selected).